 - Any combination of the above

-Many also take diuretics to treat perceived bloating.
+Some also take diuretics to treat perceived bloating.

 Unlike in anorexia nervosa, the body weight of people with bulimia nervosa tends to fluctuate around normal.
 Only a few are overweight or obese.

-Unlike in binge eating disorder, people with bulimia nervosa try to compensate for excessive eating by purging or other means.
+Unlike in binge-eating disorder, people with bulimia nervosa try to compensate for excessive eating by purging or other means.

 Self-induced vomiting can erode tooth enamel, enlarge the salivary glands in the cheeks (parotid glands), and inflame the esophagus.
-Vomiting and purging can lower potassium levels in the blood, causing abnormal heart rhythms.
+Vomiting can lower potassium levels in the blood, causing abnormal heart rhythms.
 Sudden death can result from an abnormal heart rhythm in people who repeatedly take large quantities of ipecac to induce vomiting.
 Rarely, during a binge or purge, the stomach ruptures or the esophagus tears, leading to life-threatening complications.

-People with bulimia nervosa are be preoccupied with and judge themselves based on their weight and body shape.
+People with bulimia nervosa are preoccupied with and judge themselves based on their weight and body shape.
 Their self-esteem is largely based on their body weight and shape.

 Compared with people who have anorexia nervosa, those who have bulimia nervosa tend to be more aware of their behavior and to feel remorseful or guilty about it.
 They are more likely to admit their concerns to a doctor or other confidant.
 Generally, people with bulimia nervosa are more outgoing.
 They also are more prone to impulsive behavior, drug or alcohol abuse, and depression.
 They are anxious about their weight and about participation in social activities.